Some new perspectives on d-orthogonal polynomials: Basic background

 In this case, necessarily, $u=\lambda u_{0}$, $\lambda \neq 0$.
 Further, we have $u_{n}=\left( \left\langle u_{0},P_{n}^{2}\right\rangle \right) ^{-1}P_{n}u_{0}$, $n\geq 0$ \cite{MaroniAlg}.
 In terms of (\ref{Y3}), $\left\{ P_{n}\right\} _{n\geq 0}$ is orthogonal if and only if

-For a generalization of the above standard orthogonality we will deal with the concept of $d$-orthogonality (it can be also regarded as the multiple OPS of type II at the step line).
+For a generalization of the above standard orthogonality, we will deal with the concept of $d$-orthogonality (it can be also regarded as the type II multiple OPS at the step line).
 Let us recall the definition and some characterizations which will be needed in the sequel.
-Throughout this paper all the sequence of polynomials are supposed to be monic.
+Throughout this paper, all the sequence of polynomials are supposed to be monic.

 \begin{definition} \cite{Maronid,Maroni2} A sequence of monic polynomials $\left\{ P_{n}\right\} _{n\geq 0}$ is said to be a $d$-orthogonal polynomial sequence, in short a $d$-OPS, with respect to the $d$-dimensional vector of linear forms $\mathcal{U}=\left( u_{0},...,u_{d-1}\right) ^{T}$ if